bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 Possible Issues When Creating a Virtual Machine
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""

-(need more info)

-An important thing in CloudStack -UI is that the system immediately checks that a user has the amount of resources required to create a virtual machine.
-It doesn’t allow launching the creation of a VM which will fail for sure because of the resource lack.

 You can face the following issues when creating a virtual machine:

 1) Lack of resources.

-The system checks if there are enough resources for a new virtual machine.
+An important thing in CloudStack-UI is that the system immediately checks that a user has the amount of resources required to create a virtual machine.
+It doesn’t allow launching the creation of a VM which will fail for sure because of the resource lack.

 If you lack the required amount of resources, the message will appear when clicking "Create Virtual Machine":

  "Insufficient resources